CARRIXK/optimize/README.md

 ![alt text](image-18.png)

-- Footer
+## Footer

 The footer section includes links to the relevant social media sites for Optimize.
 The links currently do not take the user anywhere as the social media sites have not been set up.
 The footer shows the business name and dynamically updates the current year automatically for accuracy.

 ![alt text](image-19.png)

-**Features Left to Implement**
+## Features Left to Implement

-- Search excersise functionality

-- Filter excersises by body part

-- Make workout creation and update messages more user friendly instead of a message box

-- Add actual images for each workout

-- Start workout
+### **Start Workout**

-The Start Workout feature will allow users to select a saved workout from the My Workouts section and actively log their progress in real time.
-Users will be able to:
+The **Start Workout** feature allows users to select a saved workout from the **My Workouts** section and actively log their progress in real time.
+Users can:

 - View each exercise in the selected workout.
 - Record the number of sets, reps, and weight used for each exercise.

-  - Track the total duration of the workout, which will automatically be recorded when the workout begins and ends.
+- Track the total duration of the workout, which automatically starts when the workout begins and stops when it ends.

 This feature is designed to help users track performance over time and stay accountable by logging detailed workout data.

-- Progress Tracking
+### **Progress Tracking**

-Once a workout is completed, the results are automatically reflected in the Progress section of the app.
+Once a workout is completed, the results are automatically reflected in the **Progress** section of the app.
 This section provides users with a quick overview of their training habits and milestones through the following metrics:

-- Workouts This Week – A bar chart showing workout activity across the current week (Monday to Sunday).
+- **Workouts This Week** – A bar chart showing workout activity across the current week (Monday to Sunday).

- - Total Workouts – Displays the cumulative number of completed workouts.
+- **Total Workouts** – Displays the cumulative number of completed workouts.

- - Longest Streak – Highlights the longest number of consecutive workout days.
+- **Longest Streak** – Highlights the longest number of consecutive workout days.

- - Most Active Day – Indicates the day of the week the user is most consistently active.
+- **Most Active Day** – Indicates the day of the week the user is most consistently active.

 Additionally, users can tap the calendar icon in the top-right corner to view their full workout history, including past workout sessions and performance logs.

+### **Planned Features**
+- Search exercise functionality.
+- Filter exercises by body part.
+- Make workout creation and update messages more user-friendly (instead of simple message boxes).
+- Add actual images for each workout.

+---

+# Project Planning and Development Process
+The project was planned and managed using Agile methodologies, supported by GitHub tools and workflows.

+**Planning**:
+User stories and tasks were created as GitHub Issues to define requirements clearly.
+A project board was set up to organize tasks into columns like To Do, In Progress, and Done, helping track progress visually.
+Milestones marked key phases and releases.

+**Development**:
+Features and fixes were developed on a separate branch, keeping the main branch stable.
+Pull requests facilitated code reviews before merging changes.
+Regular commits with descriptive messages documented progress incrementally.

+**Agile Practices**:
+Iterative development cycles allowed continuous feedback and improvement.
+Frequent testing and integration ensured high code quality and adaptability to changing requirements.

+This combined planning and development approach improved collaboration, transparency, and the overall quality of the project.

+---

 # Testing